MarkOpan/MarkOpan/README.md

 - 👋 Hi, I’m @MarkOpan
-- 👀 I’m interested in Product Management, Business Analysis, Product prototyping and Startups...
+- 👀 I’m interested in Product Management, Business Analysis, and Product Marketing.
-- 🌱 I’m currently learning PSPO certification & JTBD Framework for product strategy
+- 🌱 I’m currently learning PSPO certification & JTBD Framework
-- 💞️ I’m looking to collaborate on Product MVP validation and lead generation funnells
+- 💞️ I’m looking to collaborate on Product MVP validation and Lead generation funnells
 - 📫 How to reach me: @mark_is_here on telegram OR LinkedIn: markopanasiuk
 - Here is my Notion profile page: https://bit.ly/mark_cv